However, there are steps to take in order to lessen the financial blows following a divorce. Here are some to keep in mind.

-Ensuring that the kids stay in the family home may seem to be the right decision for their emotional health, but in some cases it simply does not make financial sense.
+Ensuring that the kids stay in the family home may seem the right decision for their emotional health, but in some cases it simply does't make financial sense.

 2. Seek out benefits

-If the marriage lasted for at least 10 years, one ex-spouse may be able to receive Social Security benefits from the other (even if he or she has remarried) if they meet specific qualifications, including the expectation of a lower benefit payout than their ex.
+If the marriage lasted at least 10 years, one ex-spouse may be able to receive Social Security benefits from the other (even if he or she has remarried) if they meet specific qualifications Opens in new window; these include a lower benefit payout than their ex.
 If one spouse is eligible for benefits and their ex-spouse’s benefit is higher, the eligible spouse will receive a combination of benefits equaling the higher amount.

 If one ex-spouse has a pension or other retirement plan, any amount earned during the marriage may also be included in a divorce settlement.
 A Qualified Domestic Relations Order (QDRO) recognizes the right of one spouse to receive a portion of their ex-spouse’s retirement assets.
-The QDRO process can vary by state of jurisdiction; for an idea of how your state handles this division of assets Opens in new window.
+The QDRO process can vary by state of jurisdiction; the nonprofit Pension Rights Center can give you an idea of how your state handles this division of assets Opens in new window.